GenomicsDB/GenomicsDB-Python/examples/README.md

   -l LOADER, --loader LOADER
                         Optional - URL to loader file.
-Defaults to loader.json in workspace --list-samples        List samples ingested into the workspace and exit --list-contigs        List contigs for the ingested samples in the workspace and exit --list-partitions     List interval partitions for the ingested samples in the workspace and exit -i INTERVAL, --interval INTERVAL
+Defaults to loader.json in workspace --list-samples        List samples ingested into the workspace and exit --list-contigs        List contigs configured in vid mapping for the workspace and exit --list-fields         List genomic fields configured in vid mapping for the workspace and exit --list-partitions     List interval partitions(genomicsdb arrays in the workspace) for the given intervals(-i/--interval or -I/--interval-list) or all the intervals for the workspace and exit
+  -i INTERVAL, --interval INTERVAL
                         genomic intervals over which to operate.
 The intervals should be specified in the <CONTIG>:<START>-<END> format with START and END optional.
                         This argument may be specified 0 or more times e.g -i chr1:1-10000 -i chr2 -i chr3:1000.